Maksimka101/Eisenhower-matrix/README.md

 The Eisenhower matrix app for all platforms: android, ios, mac os and web with cloud synchronization!

 Try it right now with the [web version](https://maksimka101.github.io/Eisenhower-matrix/web/app/).
+You need to disable tracking protection to be able to sign in with google.

 # Screenshots
 ### IOS